Degaga-Emiru/MAD-Project-Centralized-Maintenance-Management-System/README.md

 # Mobile-App-Project
-this is group 2 mobile application project that developed for hawassa univeristy
+This is group 2 mobile application project that developed for Hawassa univeristy.
+Subnitted oct-29

 # 📱 Mobile Application (Android App)

 This repository contains the source code for an **Android mobile application** developed using **Java**.
 The project follows modern Android development practices and is built to deliver a smooth, responsive, and user-friendly experience.